That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - L> Lightning Dragons: 1.25x Movement Speed, 1x Damage, 0.9x Health, + Proximity to a Lightning Dragon gives a 0.75x multiplier to spell costs.
 - Hex Casting x Ice and Fire: Dragons cannot be directly affected by Spells.
 - Hex Casting x Ice and Fire: Any Wisps within ambit of a dragon are deleted and the dragon heals by half of however much media the wisp contains.
+- Rebalance Forgotten as an inbetween of Cloggrum and Dragonsteel.
+Rebalance Undergarden ores to approximately Dragonbone/Tinker's Tier 4.